Claresholm highway shooting

 The Claresholm highway shooting was a murder–suicide that occurred on December 15, 2011, on Alberta Highway 2, just north of Claresholm, Alberta, Canada.
-The suspect, 21-year-old Derek Jensen, killed three people with a Heckler & Koch 9mm handgun, then turned the gun on himself.
+The suspect, 21-year-old Derek Jensen, killed three people with a Heckler & Koch 9mm handgun, before killing himself.
 Jensen killed his ex-girlfriend, Tabitha Stepple, and two men she was travelling with, who were part of the Lethbridge Bulls baseball team.

 Background

 The suspect, 21-year-old Derek Jensen, grew up in Lethbridge.
 Prior to the massacre he was training to become a paramedic in Edmonton.
 He had met his ex-girlfriend, 21-year-old Tabitha Stepple in a downtown Lethbridge nightclub.
 The couple had moved into a basement suite together, but after mounting tensions between them, they eventually split sometime around Halloween.
 Despite the split the two of them still lived together.
-No domestic relationship violence had ever been reported and neither Stepple or Jensen were known to the police.
+No domestic relationship violence had ever been reported and neither Stepple or Jensen was known to the police.